 After downloading the project, navigate to the directory and run the commands below:

-You have executed the npm install command to install all dependencies and the npm start command to run the Angular application.
+Execute the npm install command to install all dependencies, and execute the npm start command to run the Angular application.
 If the project setup is correct, you will have a running Angular application with a grid as shown below.
 If you receive an error while running the application, stop and run the npm start command again.

 The starter project includes a grid that was created with a large set of data.
 Since virtualization is not yet enabled on the grid, the grid is taking some time to render all of the records.
 In addition, it is rendering all rows at once.
 For 5,000 rows, the grid is creating 5,000 row elements on the DOM, which causes the application to run more slowly and less efficiently.
-To run the application faster, despite the very large set of data, you need to configure virtualization on the grid.
+Configuring virtualization on the grid will allow you to run the application faster, even with a very large set of data.

 The starter project of this lesson contains code to work with REST API in an Angular application to create a large data set.
 To work with REST API and server communication, Angular provides an http class.